Oberleutnant20/HSQLDB-Properties-Template/README.md

-# HSQLDB_TEMPLATES
+# HSQLDB TEMPLATES
 Template Properties, Batch and Shell Files

+## FILES
-The .propertie must be in  the root directory of hsqldb for Example: hsqldb_2-4-0\
+1. The .propertie must be in  the root directory of hsqldb for Example: hsqldb_2-4-0\
+2. The .bat or .sh file must be in the <root_directory_from_hsqldb>/bin